jaimefps/redux-react-node-mysql/README.md

 # redux-react-node-mysql
 Environment for a redux/react/node/mysql stack

-# To run app locally, do these commands from the root:
+# To run app locally, run these commands from the root:

 `npm i`